1999 Tulsa County double murder: Miller's trial

 Victor Miller was the second to stand trial after Hanson.
 This was not Miller's first trial for first-degree murder, because in 1981, Miller was initially sentenced to life in prison for first-degree murder in another case, plus three 30-year concurrent prison terms for armed robbery, before his conviction was reduced to second-degree murder and he was released in 1997.
 Miller was also tried by the federal authorities for unrelated robbery charges and sentenced to life imprisonment before he was extradited back to Oklahoma to stand trial for the 1999 Bowles-Thurman murders.

-On April 17, 2002, On April 17, 2002, Miller was found guilty by another Tulsa County jury in a separate court for the first-degree murders of Bowles and Thurman.
+On April 17, 2002, Miller was found guilty by another Tulsa County jury in a separate court for the first-degree murders of Bowles and Thurman.

 On April 19, 2002, Miller was sentenced to death for the murder of Bowles, in addition to life without parole for the murder of Thurman.

 Appellate process

 Hanson's appeals

 On June 11, 2003, the Oklahoma Court of Criminal Appeals vacated the death sentence of George Hanson, and allowed his case to be remanded back to the trial court for re-sentencing.

 Three years later, after a re-trial lasting from January 9 to January 24, 2006, Hanson was once again sentenced to death for the murder of Mary Bowles.
 On April 13, 2009, the Oklahoma Court of Criminal Appeals dismissed Hanson's appeal against his death sentence.

 On July 1, 2013, the U.S. District Court for the Northern District of Oklahoma rejected Hanson's appeal.

 On August 13, 2015, Hanson's appeal was denied by the 10th Circuit Court of Appeals.

 On May 16, 2016, the U.S. Supreme Court ultimately rejected Hanson's appeal and confirmed his death sentence.

-On September 10, 2021, Hanson's appeal against his death sentence was rejected.
+On September 10, 2021, Hanson's appeal against his death sentence was rejected by the Oklahoma Court of Criminal Appeals.

 Hanson was one of 28 death row inmates in Oklahoma who filed a lawsuit against the state over Oklahoma's execution protocol, and the lawsuit was dismissed in June 2022 after the courts ruled that there was no breach of constitutionality in the death penalty laws of Oklahoma.